db0/Doomtown-for-OCTGN/README.markdown

 Changelog
 ---------

+### 3.0.3

+ * (Hopefully) Fixed bug where other player's wouldn't see the name of goods being played from your hand.

 ### 3.0.2

  * I've implemented the functions which allow goods to be automatically placed in the right location on their parents.
 This also works robustly when trading goods between characters, as long as the "Receive Goods" and "Trade goods away" have been used correctly.
 I.e. first mark the dude with "Receive Goods" and then select all the card you need to move *as well as the dude that is holding them* and use the Trade action.